metablaster/WindowsFirewallRuleset/README.md

 `Windows Firewall Ruleset` will use it to perform hash based online malware analysis on VirusTotal for every executable that is not digitally signed before a firewall rule is made for that executable.\
-This is only a recommendation, if there is no `sigcheck64.exe` in `PATH` you're offered to download it and if you refuse no malware analysis is made.\
+This is only a recommendation, if there is no `sigcheck64.exe` in `PATH` you're offered to download it and if you decline no malware analysis is made.\
 By using this functionality you're agree to [VirusTotal Terms of Service][virustotal terms], [VirusTotal Privacy Policy][virustotal privacy] and [Sysinternals Software License Terms][sysinternals terms]